-- Choose FMU Student. - Log-in to the Patriot Portal using the username and password created in the step above. - Users leaving the Portal after a session should log-out completely.
+Log-in to the Patriot Portal using the username and password created in the step above.
+Users leaving the Portal after a session should log-out completely.
 To do this, click on the user name in the upper right hand corner of the browser and select "Sign out."
 After completing this step, close the browser to complete the logout process.

-Patriot Portal Help!
+Frank Fox PATRIOT PORTAL + 0 Search this site MU Portal - Students Home WELCOME FUTURE PATRIOTS!
+START YOUR JOURNEY HERE Start Here Orientation REGISTER FINANCIAL BLACKBOARDDIRECTORY English Course Plac Swampfox Service Student Health > WEBADVISOR FOR EMPLOYEES > WEBADVISOR FOR ADVISORS My Bookmarks CAMPUS LINKS Add Funds to FMU ID Campus Maps CAMPUS NEWS EMIL PAC Two graduates receive FMU's prestigious Blackwell Award FMU Website Library Patriot Marketplace FMU students recognized for career paths in public service O Could not retrieve unread messages from Patriots Athletics Portal 101 Two Francis Marion You do not have any email connections that University ROTC officers Purchase Textb Idea Challenge There are no links to display yet.
+Manage Bookmarks • Patriot Portal Help!

-For help using or logging into the Portal, contact the Admissions Office at (843) 661-1231.

-AUTHORIZING PROXY WITHIN PATRIOT PORTAL

-Students have the option to assign proxy within the Patriot Portal.
+For help using or logging into the Portal, contact the Admissions Office at 843.661.1231.
+AUTHORIZING PROXY WITHIN PATRIOT PORTAL Students have the option to assign proxy within the Patriot Portal.
 The proxy acts as a designated individual with permission to view portal information, make changes, or perform university business transactions on behalf of the student.
 The user role of the proxy is defined by the student.

-Navigating Proxy

-Enter Colleague Self-Service within the Patriot Portal: https://colss-prod.ec.fmarion.edu/Student/
+Navigating Proxy Enter Colleague Self-Service within the Patriot Portal - https://colss-prod.ec.fmarion.edu/Student/